Tecsmith/tecsmith.design/index.md

 All my personal *(non-commissioned)* projects will be hosted here *(or rather on Github)*.

-The tools I use currently are:
+The tools currently used are:

 - EAGLE CAD, for electronics schematics and PCB design
+- VSCode
-- QMK, for firmware builds
+  - with QMK, for keyboard firmware builds
+  - with PlatformIO, for automation firmware builds
 - Fusion 360, for case design